-SS510 Regression Analysis and Hypothesis Testing
+SS510 Correlation and Regression Analysis

 Statistically designed experiments apply the same principle methods you will learn in this course.
 However, while statistically designed experiments (DOE) are the best way to confirm cause and effect, sometimes we haven’t had or it may be impractical to run designed experiments.
 These techniques give the next best option available to discover correlation and identity variables important to controlling and optimizing your processes and products and identifying root causes leading to effective corrective action.

 - How to perform and interpret correlation and regression analysis and develop correlation models to predict changes in processes and products.

 - How to relate one dependent variable to one or more independent variables

 - How to confirm statistically significant differences in processes or products for continuous and discrete variables

 - How to determine the minimum sample size you will need to confirm statistically significant differences

 - How to assess the probability that you conclusions about correlations or differences are accurate